Appalalala/SC1015-Mini-Project/README.md

    <img src="https://github.com/harikrishnan-vinod/SC1015-Mini-Project/assets/160342282/13733577-5219-44af-9bb9-e4f5a6556234" width="600">

-   Although this model had higher accuracy, we realized that the False Negative Rate is too undesirable as it classifies everything as having no Heart Attack Risk.
+   Although this model had higher accuracy, we realized that the False Negative Rate is too undesirable as it classifies everything as having no `Heart Attack Risk`.

    ### Best Random Forest Iteration